When’s the last time you talked about renters insurance at a bar? If you’re like most, the answer is probably never.

 5. Getting covered isn’t as expensive as you may think – renters insurance policies can start from as little as $5/month

-7. Think renters insurance is hard to get (or takes a long time)?
+7. Think renters insurance for your home is hard to get (or takes a long time)?
 Think again.
 In some cases, you can get covered in less time than it just took you to read these myths!

 What does renters insurance cover?

 First things first: you’ll want to know why you’re shelling out the $$ to begin with.
-So know this: renters insurance policies cover way more than you probably thought.
+So know this: renters insurance policies have way more benefits than you probably thought.

 A typical renters insurance policy will cover three main areas: